 The Truest Definition of Love

-While colorful hearts and cartoonish cupids are common images around Valentine's Day, the cross was the image the Apostle Paul wanted his reader to be informed and inspired by above all others.
+While colorful hearts and cartoonish cupids are common images around Valentine's Day, the cross was, above all others, the image with which the Apostle Paul wanted to informed and inspired his readers in terms of love .
 As Paul wrote in the opening verses of Ephesians 5, God has called us to “walk in love, as Christ loved us and gave himself up for us”.
-You see, the cross does provide us with salvation.
-But it also provides us with a standard, with an example that we are called to follow.
+You see, wonderfully, the cross does provide us with salvation, from sin and self and eternal separation from God, as well as for a new life with God today.
+But in terms of that new life today, the cross also provides us with a standard, with an example that we as disciples of Jesus are called to follow.

 But what does it mean to follow Christ's example of love as expressed at the cross?
 None of us can die for the sins of the world in the same way Jesus did.
 So how can we express the same kind of love?
 Well, we have to make sure we truly understand what the cross tells us about love.